VP Components VP-Vice Review

 The VP-Vice is neither immoral nor wicked, like its namesake implies.
 Unlike many guilty pleasures, this one is affordable to boot.
-We gave this pedal our Best Buy Award because it offered great versatile traction for a number of applications, ensuring us that it's the only pedal you'll ever need.
+We feel this pedal offered great versatile traction for a number of applications, ensuring us that it's the only pedal you'll ever need.
 It had a sturdy platform that held up marvelously to abuse from rock strikes and a thin enough 14 mm profile to avoid most trouble in the first place.
 If you dirt jump, ride downhill, race enduro, or just want a really sweet pedal to put on your pub cruiser, don't think twice.
 Give in to the Vice.

-Each pedal had 24 traction pins (12 per side).
-Per side, eight of the traction pins were bottom loading M4 spec bolts and the other four were grub screws.
-The grip we experienced with this pedal was an excellent balance between the "locked-in" feel of pedals such as the Race Face Atlas and Blackspire Robusto and the floaty feel of the Funn Python.
+Each pedal has 24 traction pins (12 per side).
+On each side, eight of the traction pins were bottom loading M4 spec bolts and the other four were grub screws.
+The grip we experienced with this pedal was an excellent balance between the "locked-in" feel of the super grippy competition and the floaty feel of the others.
 The mix of different traction pins gave the best of both worlds with good side-to-side foot retention from the grub screws residing on the far inner and outer edges of the pedal.
-These screws could also be fine tuned and brought lower or higher.
-The diameter of the other pins was a nice middle-of-the-road size.
-The broad pins of the Bonmixc 9/16" were too fat to penetrate the soles of our shoes very effectively, while the tall and thin pins found on the Blackspire Robusto sunk deep and held on tight.
+These screws could also be fine-tuned and adjusted lower or higher.
+The diameter of the other pins was a nice middle-of-the-road size that gripped effectively.

-This pedal featured a forged and heat treated Chromoly axle.
-A 6 mm allen key removed the exterior dust cap that actually served much greater purpose than a simple dust cap.
-The dust cap was approximately 20 mm long and took up space at the end of the axle within the housing.
-This allowed for a shorter axle, which reduced the lever arm at the crank.
+This pedal features a forged and heat treated Chromoly axle.
+A 6 mm allen key removes the exterior dust cap that actually serves a much greater purpose than a simple dust cap.
+The dust cap is approximately 20 mm long and fills the space at the end of the axle within the housing.
+This allows for a shorter axle, which reduces the lever arm at the crank.
 A shorter axle is less apt to bend under severe loads.

 The axle remained true and straight throughout our test period despite taking some pretty good hits.
-The pedal did feel a touch grainy moving around the axle when compared to something buttery smooth like the Blackspire Robusto, but it was not something we detected during riding.
+The pedal did feel a touch grainy moving around the axle when compared to some of the smoothest spinning competitors, but it was not something we detected during riding.
 When our feet left the pedals during tricks, we were happy to find the pedals right where we left them to help us land confidently.

 The inner axle seal is a step-down seal that nests snugly to keep grease in and dirt out.
 It was a better design than the more typical O-ring type seal used on some other pedals.
 Rebuild and pin kits are available.

-Weight was pretty average at 415 grams per pair; the Spank Spike was closest in weight.
-In fact, we debated long and hard over which pedal was more worthy of our Best Buy Award, but settled on the VP-Vice for its lower price, equally balanced grip, and versatility.
+The Vice are a pretty average weight at 415 grams per pair.
 If weight is a top priority, you can pimp these pedals with a titanium axle upgrade and shave 70 grams per pair.
 With that upgrade (not tested or verified for actual weight), the pedals would drop to 345 grams per pair.
-That would make them just 10 grams heavier than the 335 gram Bonmixc 9/16", the lightest pedals in our test.

 You don't always want to be glued to your pedals.
-While you might appreciate a locked in feel through rough and rugged terrain, unless you're always rocking a full face helmet and riding a lift, it might be a bit much.
 Our author who typically rides clipless pedals felt most comfortable on these pedals when he opted for flats.
-The grip was not overkill, but allowed small adjustments of foot position similar to the amount of float offered by many clipless pedals.
-Rock solid construction we could work on (with tools we already had in our toolbox) made us smile.
+The grip was solid but not overkill, and allowed small adjustments of foot position similar to the amount of float offered by many clipless pedals.
+Rock-solid construction we could work on (with tools we already had in our toolbox) made us smile.
 Whether hitting the bike park, riding epic high elevation singletrack, or bombing rocky descents in the tall pines, these pedals will get the job done.

 VP Components Forged Titanium Axle Upgrade